WELCOME to OZTREASURE

 MY BROTHER FRANK WOODMORE

-Frank (5 years my senior) has had many of his own adventures in business and recreation.
-A property developer and in 1982-1984, the President of the Western Australian Real Estate Institute and developer of the, now closed (but very successful at the time) Christmas Island Casino.
+Frank, who is five years my senior, has experienced numerous adventures in both business and leisure.
+As a property developer, he served as the President of the Western Australian Real Estate Institute from 1982 to 1984 and was the developer of a now closed, but once very successful, venture.
+Christmas Island Casino.

 |